takahirox/tiny-web-metaverse/packages/client/Readme.md

 This document is T.B.D.

-# Tiny Web Metaverse Client
+# Tiny Web Metaverse Client core concept

-This is a document for who are interested in Tiny Web Metaverse Client or Client addons development.
+This document describes the Tiny Web Metaverse Client core concept needed for Client or Addons development.

 ## Client overview